IntersectMBO/governance-actions/mainnet/2026-06-05-ppu-minSizeCommittee/metadata-raw.md

 ## Abstract

-Intersect’s Civics Committee and Technical Steering Committee propose to change the **minimum** Constitutional Committee size (committeeMinSize) from 7 to 5 in order to improve operational resilience while maintaining constitutional safeguards.
+Intersect’s Civics Committee and Technical Steering Committee propose to change the **minimum** Constitutional Committee size (`committeeMinSize`) from 7 to 5 in order to improve operational resilience while maintaining constitutional safeguards.

-The ratification of this Governance Action depends on the enactment of another live Parameter Change Governance Action (gov_action1eqhnsdyf3exhp5mqt7sdjtl7xy69wqg8tvg854psns2jt72cra3qqrcnr8r), which will change a number of Plutus cost model settings in preparation for the van Rossem hard fork.
+The ratification of this Governance Action depends on the enactment of another live Parameter Change Governance Action (`gov_action1eqhnsdyf3exhp5mqt7sdjtl7xy69wqg8tvg854psns2jt72cra3qqrcnr8r`), which will change a number of Plutus cost model settings in preparation for the van Rossem hard fork.

 ## Motivation

-The committeeMinSize parameter defines the minimum number of Constitutional Committee members (as registered on-chain) that are needed to function effectively.
-The current Constitutional Committee comprises 7 members, equalling the current committeeMinSize setting of 7.
-This creates a level of operational fragility, since a single resignation or term expiration will prevent the Constitutional Committee from functioning - effectively bringing the majority of the Cardano governance system to a halt: if the number of constitutional committee members drops below committeeMinSize, all governance actions requiring Constitutional Committee approval are ineligible for ratification.
+The `committeeMinSize` parameter defines the minimum number of Constitutional Committee members (as registered on-chain) that are needed to function effectively.
+The current Constitutional Committee comprises 7 members, equalling the current `committeeMinSize` setting of 7.
+This creates a level of operational fragility, since a single resignation or term expiration will prevent the Constitutional Committee from functioning - effectively bringing the majority of the Cardano governance system to a halt: if the number of constitutional committee members drops below `committeeMinSize`, all governance actions requiring Constitutional Committee approval are ineligible for ratification.
 Parameter Changes, Constitution Updates, Treasury Withdrawals, and Hard Forks will be unable to progress.

 Reducing the parameter setting to 5 would provide an operational buffer, allowing the Constitutional Committee to continue operating with a smaller committee.
 This reduces the risk of governance inoperability while allowing time to resolve any potential issues and to increase the Committee size if required.

 ### Dependency

-This Parameter Change governance action depends on another live Parameter Change which proposes to update the Plutus Cost Model ahead of the upcoming van Rossem Hard Fork gov_action1eqhnsdyf3exhp5mqt7sdjtl7xy69wqg8tvg854psns2jt72cra3qqrcnr8r.
+This Parameter Change governance action depends on another live Parameter Change which proposes to update the Plutus Cost Model ahead of the upcoming van Rossem Hard Fork `gov_action1eqhnsdyf3exhp5mqt7sdjtl7xy69wqg8tvg854psns2jt72cra3qqrcnr8r`.
 Note that this Parameter Change will only be enacted if the Plutus Cost Model is also enacted.
 The dependency is purely temporal: there is no technical interaction between the parameters that are being changed in the two governance actions.

 ## Rationale

-Intersect, on behalf of the Civics Committee, the Technical Steering Committee, and with the recommendation of the Parameter Committee, proposes to reduce committeeMinSize from 7 to 5 minimally required Constitutional Committee members.
+Intersect, on behalf of the Civics Committee, the Technical Steering Committee, and with the recommendation of the Parameter Committee, proposes to reduce `committeeMinSize` from 7 to 5 minimally required Constitutional Committee members.
 The submission of this governance action was approved by the Civics Committee on 2026-03-13 and by the Technical Steering Committee on 2026-06-03.

 Note that this governance action does not directly affect the current number of Committee members.
 Nor does it imply that reducing Constitutional Committee size is desired.
 Rather, this governance action serves as a measure to improve the operational resilience of on-chain governance by introducing a buffer between the minimally required Constitutional Committee seats and the current number of elected seats, while maintaining constitutional safeguards.

-This proposed change aims to reduce the risk of governance halting when the number of committee members drops below committeeMinSize.
+This proposed change aims to reduce the risk of governance halting when the number of committee members drops below `committeeMinSize`.
 This change has no effect on the maximum number of Constitutional Committee members.

-A reduction to the proposed committeeMinSize in conjunction with reduced committee membership would change the required amount of Constitutional votes to pass a given Governance Action.
+A reduction to the proposed `committeeMinSize` in conjunction with reduced committee membership would change the required amount of Constitutional votes to pass a given Governance Action.
 Assuming a current voting threshold of 2/3 for the Constitutional Committee, the approval thresholds are deemed sufficient.
 However, it should be noted that it is easier to reject a governance action with only 5 Constitutional Committee members.
 At a Constitutional Committee size of 5, the inactivity of one member, would allow another to fully veto governance actions.
 See the comparison table below.

 | Number of Committee Members | Number of Constitutional Votes to meet threshold | Number of Unconstitutional Votes to prevent threshold |
 | :---: | :---: | :---: |